federacy/scan-action/README.md

 This action utilizes [Salus](https://github.com/coinbase/salus) from Coinbase to run SAST and dependency scans.

-Reports can optionally be sent to [SecureDevelopment by Federacy](https://www.securedevelopment.com) for analysis.
+Bundle Audit, Brakeman, NPM Audit, and Yarn Audit reports can optionally be sent to [SecureDevelopment by Federacy](https://www.securedevelopment.com) for analysis.

 ## Scanners supported